hapax/hapax.github.io/_posts/2021-02-05-unitary-orbits.md

 distance on the wedge.
 So we can literally draw concentric spheres emanating from the centroid!
-Although it does not make the details of these orbits easier to compute, it does provide a simple place to store them and read off some of their basic properties, which bear more than a passing resemblance to the concentric circles of the Bloch sphere.
+Our scheme does not do away with all the messiness of the orbits.
+But it does provide a simple way to organise and read off some of their basic properties, and generalises in a beautiful way the concentric spheres of the Bloch ball.

 <!-- https://en.wikipedia.org/wiki/Bloch_sphere -->